 Every horse owner should give this considered thought so they are prepared when the time comes.

-It is difficult to accept death at any time.
-Death becomes even more painful when you must decide to end a beloved animal’s life.
-Always remember, your horse depends on you to make rational, informed decisions, often in difficult circumstances.
+It is difficult and traumatic to deal with death.
+It is very difficult when you are faced with a decision to end a beloved animal’s life.
+Always remember, your horse depends on you to make rational, informed decisions, often in challenging circumstances.
 You must ensure the horse’s welfare is always put first.

 There are a range of circumstances under which euthanasia may be required:

 It is a highly individual decision to euthanize an animal.
 Every case is unique.

 The decision can depend on the horse’s temperament in some cases.
 Can they cope with the treatment without getting too stressed?
 Some are more co-operative than others; some have a higher pain tolerance.

 Be practical and not entirely emotional when addressing the situation.
 Let your head, not your heart control your actions.

 Speak to your veterinarian to help you decide what is right for you and your horse.
 Your veterinarian can provide you with medical information and what your horses possible future could be.